The Path to Proton Structure at One-Percent Accuracy: Fitting methodology

 \subsection{Fitting framework}

 The machine learning approach to PDF determination that we will discuss shortly has been made possible by a complete restructuring of the NNPDF fitting framework.
 Further motivations for this are the need to deal with a particularly large dataset, and the goal of releasing the NNPDF code as open source, which imposes stringent requirements of quality and accessibility.
 The code was written in the {\tt Python} programming language and has been documented and tested thoroughly.
 The original developments of our new fitting framework were presented in Ref.~\cite{Carrazza:2019mzf}.
+The main differences between the NNPDF3.1 and NNPDF4.0 codes are summarized in Tab.~\ref{tab:codebase}.